Geotechnical Engineering - Quiz

 C) Sheet pile wall

 • 12.
-What is the primary reason for conducting a geotechnical risk assessment?
+What is the primary function of a retaining wall in geotechnical applications?

 Created with That Quiz — where a math practice test is always one click away.